mvnural/sublime-indent-respectful-sort/README.md

 1. Create a folder named `IndentRespectfulSort` in the sublime packages folder.
 2. Simply extract the contents of this repository into the newly created `IndentRespectfulSort` folder.

+# Statistics
+Available on the Package Control website.
+See https://packagecontrol.io/packages/Indent%20Respectful%20Sort

 # Bugs / Feature Requests
 You may create a new issue at https://github.com/mvnural/sublime-indent-respectful-sort/issues